RaasAhsan/raasahsan.github.io/content/posts/effective-fallbacks.md

 If we ultimately decide to build a fallback, we should be cognizant of the benefits and the costs.

-### Regular testing
+### Testing
 Testing is arguably the most crucial, the most neglected, and the most difficult part in maintaining fallbacks.
-By nature, failures in most systems happen infrequently, so a fallback may never be invoked.
-If we do not regularly verify that a fallback works, we have no way of guaranteeing that it continues to work as the system evolves.
+By nature, failures in most systems rarely occur, so fallbacks are invoked just as infrequently.
+If we do not regularly verify that a fallback works, we have no confidence that it continues to work as the system evolves.

 To continue the book store example, imagine we are asked to build a feature that forces us to change the book data model in such a way that it breaks compatibility.
 We forget that the fallback cache stores data with the old model because we rarely touch that infrastructure.
 Eventually, the system experiences an outage but because the cache entries aren't compatible with the new data model, the service fails to load them, so users can't search for books.

 How can we be confident our fallback works in production when it is needed?
-Testing the fallback in a live environment is the most fool-proof way to do it, but it may be unwieldy to force the system to exercise that behavior.
-The strategies listed below can be used in conjunction with automated testing:
+Testing the fallback in a live environment is the most foolproof way to do it, but it may be unwieldy to trigger the conditions that cause the system to exercise that behavior.

-1. Introduce testing users which force different kinds of behavior in the system.
+One highly effective strategy for exercising the resilience in a system is *chaos testing*<sup>2</sup>.
+Chaos testing is a reliability engineering technique where faults are intentionally introduced into a (production) system for the sole purpose of observing the system's response.
+In the book store example, we could terminate a portion of the book service cluster to overload the remaining instances, which introduces downstream latency and failures.

-2. Support request-level configuration that can introduce special behavior on-demand.
+Fault injection can be simulated via less expensive and less powerful techniques.
+Services and clients can expose middleware that force applications to return failures and introduce latency.
+These middlewares can expose feature flags that control parameters like error codes and injection rates.
+Application proxies like Envoy allow us to transparently induce faults at network boundaries<sup>3</sup>.

-3. Occasionally invoke the fallback in the happy path to ensure that it works.
-If it is appropriate, perhaps even return the fallback response for a percentage of traffic.
+Another way to test a fallback is by occasionally invoking it in the happy path, possibly returning the response to clients.

 ### Scope
 In general, there are two locations at which a fallback can be positioned: in front of an individual component or in front of the entire system (or possibly a group of components).